Editorial standards: editorial policy · Affiliate disclosure: affiliate disclosure · Ingredients hub — updated 3 June 2026.

 Welcome to our family table.
-Drawing on fifteen years of luxury hospitality management and clinical safety oversight, Oliver and Natalia Mayerhoffer decode global components from our current base in Thailand, helping you master regional flavors and adapt recipes with practical precision.
+Oliver and Natalia Mayerhoffer decode global components from field-tested kitchen and travel work, helping you master regional flavors and adapt recipes with practical precision.

 How do we adapt authentic regional ingredients for family travel?